LukeZielinski/ecosystem-infra-rotation/README.md

 This is a tool for the [ecosystem infra](https://bit.ly/ecosystem-infra) rotation.

+## Usage

-Usage: visit https://foolip.github.io/ecosystem-infra-rotation/ and make all the circles green.
+Visit https://foolip.github.io/ecosystem-infra-rotation/ and make all the circles green.

 When things are red, there may be extra instructions in [docs/](docs/) for how to make it green.
 The [old rotation doc](https://bit.ly/ecosystem-infra-rotation) also has some useful information for how to deal with problems that come up, which hasn't yet been transitioned to docs/.